canonical/charms-reference-architectures/clouds/aws/README.md

 Before using this module, ensure you have the following prerequisites in place:

   * **Terraform**: Version `1.0.0` or higher installed on your host machine.
-  * **AWS CLI**: Installed and authenticated with an AWS account that has the necessary permissions to create resources within your target subscription.

 ## Module Inputs